Nova-UTD/Nova-UTD.github.io/join.md

 We will send out decisions **September 19** at latest.

 ## Sample submissions
-Samples should be submitted using the form below.
+Samples should be submitted using the form below, with your name as the filename.
 If uploading more than one file, please **send them as a single `.zip` file** with your name in the filename.

 All samples will be anonymized before review.